datastaxdevs/workshop-cassandra-fundamentals/README.md

 <details>
 <summary><b> 1️⃣ Can I run this workshop on my computer?</b></summary>
 <hr>
-<p>There is nothing preventing you from running the workshop on your own machine, If you do so, you will need the following
+<p>There is nothing preventing you from running the workshop on your own machine.
+If you do so, you will need the following:
 <ol>
 <li><b>git</b> installed on your local system
 <li><b>JDK 8+</b> installed on your local system
 <li><b>Maven 3.6+</b> installed on your local system
 </ol>
 </p>
-In this readme, we try to provide instructions for local development as well - but keep in mind that the main focus is development on Gitpod, hence <strong>We can't guarantee live support</strong> about local development in order to keep on track with the schedule.
+In this readme, we try to provide instructions for local development as well - but keep in mind that the main focus is development on Gitpod, hence <strong>we can't guarantee live support</strong> about local development in order to keep on track with the schedule.
 However, we will do our best to give you the info you need to succeed.
 </details>
 <p/>
 <details>
 <summary><b> 2️⃣ What other prerequisites are required?</b></summary>
 <hr>
 <ul>
-<li>You will need an enough *real estate* on screen, we will ask you to open a few windows and it does not file mobiles (tablets should be OK)
+<li>You will need enough *real estate* on screen, we will ask you to open a few windows and it would not fit on mobiles (tablets should be OK)
-<li>You will need a GitHub account eventually a google account for the Google Authentication (optional)
+<li>You will need a GitHub account (possibly a google account for the Google Authentication, optional)
 <li>You will need an Astra account: don't worry, we'll work through that in the following
-<li>As Intermediate level we expect you to know what java and Spring are.
+<li>As "Intermediate level" we expect you to know what java and Spring are.
 </ul>
 </p>
 </details>